-A fear of thunderstorms and fireworks is a common issue for pets, but other noises like construction, loud vehicles, and even the sound of a vacuum or appliance running can send some pets into hiding.
+Fear of thunderstorms and fireworks is a common issue for pets, but other noises like construction, loud vehicles, and even the sound of a vacuum or appliance running can send some pets into hiding.
 The key here is patience.
 Never force pets to face their fears.
-Instead, do what you can to comfort them, and then work help them overcome their fears.
+Instead, do what you can to comfort them, and then work to help them overcome their fears.

 A kennel with a soft blanket inside provides a safe place for them to hide out, and you can provide additional comfort by using therapy wraps such as Thunder Shirts, and by spraying a calming spray inside the kennel.
-A startled pet is a flight risk, so it’s always best to keep your pet home and indoors during fireworks, storms and loud events like parades.
-Keep windows closed and turn on a television, radio or sound machine to drown out noise.
+A startled pet is a flight risk, so it’s always best to keep your pet home and indoors during fireworks, storms, and loud events like parades.
+Keep windows closed and turn on a television, radio, or sound machine to drown out the noise.